Are chiropractors real doctors?

 As your nervous system affects every other system in your body, and your spine is central to this system, our experience is that patients that make chiropractic a regular part of their lives experience better overall health than those that do not.

 How do I schedule an appointment?

 Scheduling an appointment with Advanced Chiropractic & Rehab is easy.
-During business hours, call us at 330-726-7404 and we can schedule and appointment convenient for you at either our Boardman or Hubbard chiropractic offices.
+During business hours, call us at 330-726-7404 and we can schedule and appointment convenient for you at either our Boardman, Hubbard or Kinsman chiropractic offices.
 Additionally, you can request an appointment online, choose your first and second choices for when you would like to schedule your appointment, and we will compare them to our calendar, then we will be in touch with you to confirm your appointment.

 We have been servicing the Youngstown and Mahoning Valley area since 2001 with convenient locations in Boardman, Hubbard, and Kinsman.
 At Advanced Chiropractic & Rehab we are multi-disciplinary rehabilitation group that treats work comp injuries, whiplash, sports injuries and specializes in much more than just low back pain.